 Editor’s Note: Previously, we published a post by Daniel Pataki on How To Install Windows on Mac when all else fails.
 Alvaro is one of the many readers who left a comment on that thread.
 Below is his version on how to get Windows Boot Camp, and thus, Windows, on your Mac.

-I have a late 2009 27″ iMac which has a built-in Optical Drive, one that is not operational anymore.
-I’m not sure why it refuses to work, but I tried cleaning it with canned air, which improved its condition a little because now at least it “swallows” the dvd and spins it – it just never recognises it.
+I have a late 2009 27" iMac which has a built-in Optical Drive, one that is not operational anymore.
+I’m not sure why it refuses to work, but I tried cleaning it with canned air, which improved its condition a little because now at least it "swallows" the DVD and spins it – it just never recognizes it.
 I also have a MacBook Air which I successfully installed Boot Camp on with the use of an external drive.
 Still, I wanted a way to install it without the drive.

 What Didn’t Work

 The first one, was enabling the Boot Camp Assistant app to create bootable USB drives.
 It didn’t work, because after the application created the USB drive, it made a partition and rebooted.
 I was supposed to see the windows installer, but instead, all I saw was a blinking white line on a black screen.
 After several minutes of this, I gave up and force-booted my computer.

 Next, I tried creating a partition on my own, using disk utility, formatting it as FAT32, and then attempted to boot from the USB.
 This did not work either.
 When I booted my Mac in the boot option menu, it did not show the partition, nor the "bootable" USB.

 And that’s when I found this tutorial by Daniel Pataki, which I tried on my MacBook Air and it worked like a charm, despite the long and complex process.
 When I tried it on my iMac, however, things didn’t go well.
 When I tried to boot the VM from the Boot Camp partition and install windows, the VM booted into a black screen saying "Missing Operative System".

 How to Install Chrome on a Different Drive in Windows